 - Large randomized controlled trials and cohort studies in ART-naive patients have demonstrated potent and durable viral suppression in patients treated with EFV plus two NRTIs.
-In clinical trials, EFV-based regimens have demonstrated superiority or noninferiority to several comparator regimens in ART-naive patients. - In ACTG 5202, EFV was comparable to ATV/r when each was given with either TDF/FTC or ABC/3TC. - In the ECHO and THRIVE studies, EFV was noninferior to RPV, with less virologic failure.
+EFV-based regimens have demonstrated superiority or noninferiority to a number of comparator regimens in ART-naive patients in several randomized controlled trials. - In ACTG 5202, EFV was comparable to ATV/r when each was given with either TDF/FTC or ABC/3TC.143 - In the ECHO and THRIVE studies, EFV was noninferior to RPV, with less virologic failure.
 However, EFV caused more discontinuations due to adverse events.
-The virologic advantage of EFV was most notable in participants with pre-ART viral loads >100,000 copies/mL, and NRTI and NNRTI resistance occurred more frequently in patients who experienced failure on a regimen that included RPV. - In the GS 102 study, EFV/TDF/FTC was noninferior to EVG/c/TDF/FTC. - The DRIVE-AHEAD study compared EFV/TDF/FTC to DOR/TDF/3TC in ART-naive patients.
+The virologic advantage of EFV was most notable in participants with pre-ART viral loads >100,000 copies/mL, and NRTI and NNRTI resistance occurred more frequently in patients who experienced failure on a regimen that included RPV.144 - In the GS 102 study, EFV/TDF/FTC was noninferior to EVG/c/TDF/FTC.
+128 - The DRIVE-AHEAD study compared EFV/TDF/FTC to DOR/TDF/3TC in ART-naive patients.
 At 48 weeks, DOR/TDF/3TC was found to be noninferior to EFV/TDF/FTC, as discussed in the DOR section.
-Neuropsychiatric side effects were more common in the EFV arm.
+Neuropsychiatric side effects were more common in the EFV arm. - ADVANCE, an open label, noninferiority trial, compared TDF/FTC/EFV 600 mg to DTG combined with either TDF/FTC or TAF/FTC.
+At week 48, the DTG regimens were noninferior to the EFV regimen based on the proportion of participants with HIV-RNA levels <50 copies/mL.
+More participants in the EFV group than in the DTG group discontinued the trial regimen.24